-Next we define the algebraic structure of the representations that we use to describe LPV systems.
+Next, we define the algebraic structure of the representations that we use to describe LPV systems, which allows us to use the associated operations to prove our main result.
 Introduce $\mathcal{R}[\xi]$ as all polynomials in the indeterminate $\xi$ with coefficients in $\mathcal{R}(\mathbb{P})$. $\mathcal{R}[\xi]$ is a ring as it is a general property of polynomial spaces over a field, that they define a ring.
-Note that with the above defined non-commutative multiplicative rules $\mathcal{R}[\xi]$ defines an Ore algebra and it is a left and right Euclidean domain \cite{Toth11_LPVBehav}.
-Moreover, $\mathcal{R}[\xi]^{n\times m}$ denotes the set of matrix polynomial functions with elements in $\mathcal{R}[\xi]$.
+With the above defined non-commutative multiplicative rules, $\mathcal{R}[\xi]$ defines an Ore algebra and it is a left and right Euclidean domain \cite{Toth11_LPVBehav}.
+Finally, let $\mathcal{R}[\xi]^{n\times m}$ denote the set of matrix polynomial functions with elements in $\mathcal{R}[\xi]$.